-Readings: Students are encouraged to read the assigned readings before each lecture as this will facilitate and extend their knowledge acquired in class.
-You should pay close (but not exclusive) attention to the material that overlaps with the lecture material.
-PLEASE NOTE: TESTS WILL INCLUDE MATERIAL PRESENTED FROM BOTH LECTURE AND ASSIGNED CHAPTERS
+Readings: Students are encouraged to use the assigned readings to facilitate and extend knowledge acquired in class.
+Pay close (but not exclusive) attention to the material that overlaps with the lecture material.
+PLEASE NOTE: TESTS WILL INCLUDE MATERIAL PRESENTED FROM BOTH LECTURE AND ASSIGNED READINGS.